High cholesterol has a number of causes, including dietary choices.

 Having high cholesterol levels, while a risk factor for other conditions, does not itself present any signs or symptoms.
 Unless routinely screened through regular blood testing, high cholesterol levels will go unnoticed and could present a silent threat of heart attack or stroke.

 In the past, people have aimed to reduce cholesterol to a target level, for instance, below 100 milligrams per decilitre; this is no longer the case.
-There is no evidence from randomized, controlled clinical trials to support treatment to a specific target.
+There is no evidence from randomized, controlled clinical trials to support treatment to a specific target; however, some physicians may still use targets to help guide therapy.

 10-year risk of a heart attack

 Cholesterol levels play a major part in an individual's risk of having a heart attack within the next 10 years.
 The National Heart, Lung, and Blood Institute provide an online calculator of cardiovascular risk.
-Using research evidence, it weighs the risk dictated by these factors:
+Using research evidence, it weighs the risk according to these factors:

 - cholesterol levels